IMPORTANT NEW ARTICLE – JUNE 2015

 * All Avatars and World Saviours are incarnations, in a certain sense, of the Universal Logos.
 This will also be the case with the coming of the Buddha Maitreya. (“The Secret Doctrine” 1:470)

-* There is some type of mysterious connection or even identicality between Maitreya and Aryasangha, also known as Asanga.
+* There is some type of mysterious connection or possibly even a sort of identicality between Maitreya and Aryasangha, also known as Asanga.
 The latter was an Arhat and direct disciple of Gautama Buddha in India 2,600 years ago.
 He went on to found “the first Yogacharya School . . . the early Yogacharya school of pure Buddhism, which is neither northern nor southern, but absolutely esoteric. . . . none of the genuine Yogacharya books have ever been made public or marketable.”

 In Tibetan Buddhist tradition, it is always said that Aryasangha had a close connection with the future Buddha Maitreya and that during his periods of intense meditation he rose to other realms and there received special teachings from Maitreya which he later recorded in five main books known as the “Five Books of Maitreya.”
 As we said in the article Buddha Nature, one of these books – the Uttara Tantra or Ratnagotravibhaga, which has recently been translated and published in English – is a particular favourite with the Masters.
 But there is also a secret Book of Maitreya referred to by HPB, which she made use of (as she wrote to A. P. Sinnett) when writing “The Secret Doctrine” with the Master K.H. and the Master M.